json-everything/json-everything/docs_source/usage/vocabs-data.md

 Implementations SHOULD be able to download external JSON documents, but MAY provide means to pre-load and cache such documents against the identifiers by which they will be referenced.

-If a URI reference cannot be resolved, the implementation MUST refuse to process the schema; otherwise the full value at the specified location is returned.
+If a URI reference cannot be resolved, validation MUST fail; otherwise the full value at the specified location is returned.
 Unlike `$ref`, which requires that the dereferenced value must be a valid schema, the value dereferenced by `data` may be any JSON value.

+If the resolved value is not valid for the associated keyword, validation MUST fail.

+### 3.5 Errors

+The output formatting specified by the JSON Schema Core specification can only indicate that something failed at the `data` node, but there is no provision for providing further detail.

+In summary, two validation failure states are specified by this document:

+- a URI reference cannot be resolved, and
+- a URI reference can be resolved but the returned value is invalid for the associated keyword.

+To make debugging `data` simpler, implementations SHOULD provide an error message indicating what the failure was and for which key it occurred.

 ## 4. A Short Example